hoseinmufti/PR-Logger-Railway/README.md

 - **Revisions Table**: Displays a table of all revisions made to the selected PR with timestamps.

 ### Revise PR
-- **Form for Revising PR**: A form that allows users to revise the details of an existing PR, including PR number, title, currency, budget line, creation date, and entries for description, cost, quantity, and total.
+- **Form for Revising PR**: A form that resembles PR creation form, which allows users to revise the details of an existing PR, including PR number, title, currency, budget line, creation date, and entries for description, cost, quantity, and total.
 - **Add New Row Button**: A button that allows users to add new rows to the PR entries table.
 - **Update Button**: A button to submit the revised PR to the database.
 - **Cancel Button**: A button to cancel the revision of the PR and return to the home page.

 ### Toggle PR Status
 - **Delete/Restore PR**: Allows users to delete or restore a PR.
-Deleted PRs are marked in red and can be restored.
+Deleted PRs are marked in red and can be restored if the button is clicked again.

 ### View Revision
 - **Revision Details**: Displays the details of a selected revision, including PR number, title, currency, budget line, creation date, and entries for description, cost, quantity, and total.